 Passing the torch of remembrance to Canada's youth

-OTTAWA, Nov.
-4, 2015 /CNW/ - The Honourable Kent Hehr, Minister of Veterans Affairs and Associate Minister of National Defence, will join His Worship Jim Watson, Mayor of the City of Ottawa, this evening at the Canadian War Museum for the 16th annual Candlelight Tribute honouring Canada's Veterans.
+Sherry Romanado, Parliamentary Secretary to the Minister of Veterans Affairs and Associate Minister of National Defence, joined His Worship Jim Watson, Mayor of Ottawa, and Mr. Mark O'Neill, President and CEO of the Canadian Museum of History and Canadian War Museum, this evening at the Canadian War Museum for the 18th annual Candlelight Tribute to honour Canada's fallen heroes and Veterans.

 SOURCE Veterans Affairs Canada

 For further information: Media Relations, Veterans Affairs Canada, 613-992-7468, email@example.com; Alex Wellstead, Press Secretary, Office of the Minister of Veterans Affairs, 613-996-4649; City of Ottawa, Media contact, 613-580-2450; Avra Gibbs Lamey, Senior Communications and Media Relations Officer, Canadian War Museum, T 819-776-8607, Avra.Gibbs-Lamey@warmuseum.ca